WasimSoomro/reading-notes/code-201Files/Object-Oriented Programming, HTML Tables.md

 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#what_is_this
 ## Object Prototypes Using A Constructor
 ### Explain prototypes and inheritance via an analogy from your previous work experience.
-Prototypes allow "us to share methods across all instances of a funciton."
+Prototypes allow "us to share methods across all instances of a function."
 NOTE: This is a very common front end developer interview question

 ## Sources